 - Use

-to exit a loop early when a certain condition is met. - Use
+breakto exit a loop early when a certain condition is met. - Use

-to skip specific iterations of a loop based on a condition.
+continueto skip specific iterations of a loop based on a condition.

 Conclusion

-statement is used to skip the current iteration and proceed to the next one.
+In this section, we learned about the break and continue statements in Java.
+The break statement is used to exit a loop prematurely, while the continue statement is used to skip the current iteration and proceed to the next one.
 Understanding these control flow statements is essential for writing efficient and effective loops in Java.
 In the next section, we will delve into the concepts of Object-Oriented Programming (OOP) in Java.

 Java Programming Course